mlverse/madgrad/README.md

 ## Example

-This is a small exmaple showing how to use madgrad with torch to minimize a function, of course, madgrad is not the best algorithm for this task and should work better for neural network training.
+This is a small example showing how to use `madgrad` with torch to minimize a function, of course, `madgrad` is not the best algorithm for this task and should work better for neural network training.

 ``` r